Ranking - Education (iPhone)

 • Submit your work from any Apple creativity app, dozens of third-party apps, or as annotated PDFs for private courses

-• Ask instructors questions or have them review your work outside of class time with one-to-one discussions
+• Ask instructors questions or have them review your work outside of class time with one-on-one discussions

-• Start or join in on group discussions with the whole class
+• Start or join group discussions with the whole class

-• See your graded results for all past assignments
+• See your graded results and instructor feedback for all past assignments

 Browse the world’s largest catalog of free education content: